 Use AWS Glue to copy your table to Amazon S3.
 For more information, see How to export an Amazon DynamoDB table to Amazon S3 using AWS Step Functions and AWS Glue.

-- Pros: This is the best practice to use if you want automated, continuous backups that you can also use in another service, such as Amazon Athena.
+- Pros: This is the best practice if you want a continuous, customizable solution that doesn't use Amazon EMR.

 - Cons: If you're not familiar with AWS Glue, this method might be challenging—but probably not as challenging as the Amazon EMR methods.
 This method is usually more expensive than the Data Pipeline method.